Jules Bastien Lepage Biography | Oil Paintings

 11-1-1848 Damvillers, FRA - 12-10-1884 Paris, FRABack to Artist IndexView Artists Paintings

-Jules Bastien-Lepage's first teacher was his father, himself an artist.
-His first formal training was at Verdun, and prompted by a love of art he went to Paris in 1867, where he was admitted to the École des Beaux-arts, working under Cabanel.
-He was awarded first place for drawing but spent most of his time working alone, only occasionally appearing in class.
-Nevertheless, he completed three years at the école.
-During the Franco-Prussian war in 1870, Bastien fought and was wounded.
+Jules Bastien-Lepage had his first formal art training was at Verdun and prompted by a love of art he went to Paris in 1867 at the age of nineteen and was admitted to study under Alexandre Cabanel at the École des Beaux-Arts.
+He only occasionally appearing in class, and spent most of his time working alone and still managed to win first place for drawing.
+Slowly but surely he completed three years at the school, just in time for the Franco-Prussian war in 1870, in which he fought and was wounded.
 After the war, he returned home to paint the villagers and recover from his wound.
-In 1873 he painted his grandfather in the garden, a work that would bring the artist his first success at the Paris Salon.

-After exhibiting works in the Salons of 1870 and 1872 which attracted no attention, in 1874 his Portrait of my Grandfather garnered critical acclaim and received a third-class medal.
-He also showed Song of Spring, an academically-oriented study of rural life.
+After exhibiting works in the Salons of 1870 and 1872 which attracted no attention, this changed in 1873 when he painted his grandfather in the garden, and in 1874 he exhibited the painting Portrait of my Grandfather, received critical acclaim and he was awarded a third-class medal at the same time he showed Song of Spring, an academically-oriented study of rural life.

-Jules Bastien-Lepage initial success was confirmed in 1875 by the First Communion, a picture of a little girl minutely worked up in manner that was compared to Hans Holbein, and a Portrait of M. Hayern.
-In 1875 he took second place in the competition for the Prix de Rome with his Angels appearing to the Shepherds.
-To the Salon of 1877 he sent a full-length Portrait of Lady L. and My Parents; and in 1878 a Portrait of M. Theuriet and Haymaking (Les Foins).
-The last picture, now in the Musée d'Orsay, was widely praised by critics and the public alike.
+Jules Bastien-Lepage success was confirmed in 1875 by the oil painting First Communion, a canvas done up in a manner that was compared to Hans Holbein.
+In 1875 he took second place in the competition for the Prix de Rome with his Annunciation to the Shepherds.
+To the Salon of 1878 Haymaking (Les Foins) was exhibited, and was praised by critics and the public alike.
 It secured his status as one of the first painters in the Naturalist school.

-This fame brought him prominent commissions.
-Jules Bastien-Lepage Portrait of Mlle Sarah Bernhardt (1879), painted in a light key, won him the cross of the Legion of Honor.
-In 1879 he was commissioned to paint the Prince of Wales.
-In 1880 he exhibited a small portrait of M. Andrieux and Joan of Arc listening to the Voices now in the Metropolitan Museum of Art.
+This fame brought him prominent commissions including the Portrait of Sarah Bernhardt, painted in a light tone, won him the Cross of the Legion of Honor and in 1879 he was commissioned to paint the Prince of Wales.
+In 1880 he exhibited Joan of Arc Listening to the Voices now in the Metropolitan Museum of Art.

 Art Movement: Naturalism